369webforall/mern-stack/nextjs-tutorial/nextjs-fundamental/README.md

 - In nextjs we have file system routing, you can create folder and add page.tsx

-**Special Files**
+### Special Files in nextjs project

-page.tsx (for route page)
+- page.tsx (for route page)
-layout.tsx - defining common layout for pages loading.tsx - (for showing loading page)
+- layout.tsx - defining common layout for pages
+- loading.tsx - (for showing loading page)
-route.tsx (for building api)
+- route.tsx (for building api)
-not-found.tsx (for showing custom error) error.tsx (showing general error)
+- not-found.tsx (for showing custom error)
+- error.tsx (showing general error)

-- note if the componet is only used in once place then its good approach to keep it in same folder.
+- note if the componet is only used in once place then its good approach to keep it in same folder or route.

 **Define dynamic route**

 - Dynamic route is a route with parameter/ users>[id]>page.tsx
+- This only work with page.tsx, doesn't work with componet render to that page.
+- we must the the id and pass it to the componet as props.

 ```Javascript